 Earlier last year, the government made it easier to claim your 2020 home office expenses.
-And in November, the CRA stated that it will allow employees, who worked from home last year, to claim up to $400 in employment expenses.
-Prior to the pandemic, in order to access home office deductions, an employee would need to sign a contract that requires work from home.
-However, in order to simplify the process for 2020, this condition has been deleted.
+And in November, the CRA said it will allow employees who worked from home last year to claim up to $400 in expenses.
+Before the pandemic, to access home office deductions, an employee would have to sign a contract that requires work from home.
+However, to simplify the process for 2020, this condition has been removed.
 To make a claim you can use one of the following two methods.

 Temporary flat rate method

 Introduced recently, this method is for anyone who worked more than 50% of the time from home for at least four consecutive weeks.
 For each day you worked (vacation days, sick days and days off don’t count), you can claim $2, up to a total maximum of $400.
 This method is an easy way how to get back your expenses without the requirement of tracking them or to provide a form signed by your employer.
 But bear in mind, that you cannot claim other expenses.
 This method is a tax deduction and not a credit, which means you deduct it from your income to reduce your liability but it will not result in a refund.
 To make the claim, you will need to fill the new T777S form.

 With this method you can claim all your eligible home office expenses, however, they must be supported by relevant documents.
 Due to COVID-19, the government made the process a little easier, by introducing the new T2200S form, which is a shortened version of T2200.
 Your employer will need to sign this form and may use an electronic signature to do so.

 - Rent paid for a house or apartment

 Commission employees can also claim

 - Lease of a cell phone, computer and other devices that reasonably relate to earning commission income